Icelandic turf house

 30% of Iceland was forested when it was settled, mostly with birch.
 Oak was the preferred timber for building Norse halls in Scandinavia, but native birch had to serve as the primary framing material on the remote island.
 However, Iceland did have a large amount of turf that was suitable for construction.
-Some structures in Norway had turf roofs, so the notion of using this as a building material was not alien to many settlers.
+Some structures in Norway had turf roofs, so the notion of using this as a building material would not have been alien to many settlers.

 Construction

-The common Icelandic turf house would have a large foundation made of flat stones; upon this was built a wooden frame which would hold the load of the turf.
-The turf would then be fitted around the frame in blocks, often with a second layer, or in the more fashionable herringbone pattern.
+The common Icelandic turf house has a large foundation made of flat stones; upon this is a wooden frame to hold the load of the turf.
+The turf is fitted around the frame in blocks, often with a second layer, or in the more fashionable herringbone pattern.

-The only external wood would be the doorway which would often be decorative; the doorway would lead into the hall which would commonly have a great fire.
+Traditionally, the only external wood is the doorway, which would often be decorative; the doorway would lead into the hall which would commonly have a great fire.
 The floor of a turf house could be covered with wood, stone or earth depending on the purpose of the building.

-They also contain grass on their roofs.